ejpsoil/inspire_soil_gpkg_template/sql/README.md

 - "i_soilderivedobject_obspro" INSERT - Checks that in the "foi" field of the "observableproperty" defined by the inserted link, there is the value "soilderivedobject."
 - "u_soilderivedobject_obspro" UPDATE - Checks that in the "foi" field of the "observableproperty" defined by the inserted link, there is the value "soilderivedobject."

+**OBSERVATION**
+- "observationguid" - INSERT - Manages the creation of the GUID in INSERT
+- "observationguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE
+- "i_ceckvalidperiodobservation" INSERT - Checks that the result time is earlier than the valid time
+- "u_ceckvalidperiodobservation" UPDATE - Checks that the result time is earlier than the valid time
+- "i_controlresultvalue" INSERT - Checks that the value is within the Min and Max of the domain specified in the properties.
+- "u_controlresultvalue" UPDATE - Checks that the value is within the Min and Max of the domain specified in the properties.
+- "i_check_result_value_uri" INSERT – Checks that only one of the fields "result_value" and "result_uri" is populated.
+- "u_check_result_value_uri" UPDATE - Checks that only one of the fields "result_value" and "result_uri" is populated.

+**DATASTREAMCOLLECTION**
+- "datastreamcollectionguid" - INSERT - Manages the creation of the GUID in INSERT
+- "datastreamcollectionguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE
+- "i_ceckvalidphetimedatastreamcollection" INSERT - Checks that the "beginphenomenontime" field is earlier than the "endphenomenontime" field
+- "u_ceckvalidphetimedatastreamcollection" UPDATE - Checks that the "beginphenomenontime" field is earlier than the "endphenomenontime" field
+- "i_ceckvalidrestimedatastreamcollectionINSERT" - Checks that the "beginresulttime" field is earlier than the "endresulttime" field
+- "u_ceckvalidrestimedatastreamcollectionUPDATE" - Checks that the "beginresulttime" field is earlier than the "endresulttime" field

+**UNITOFMEASURE**
+- "uomguid" - INSERT - Manages the creation of the GUID in INSERT
+- "uomguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE

 **OBSERVABLEPROPERTY**
 - "observablepropertyguid" - INSERT - Manages the creation of the GUID in INSERT
 - "observablepropertyguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE